charanhu/QA_on_Tabular_Data_with_HuggingFace_and_TAPAS/README.md

 # Question and answering on tabular data with hugging face and tapas

-This repository contains a simple example of how to use the [tapas](https://github.com/google-research/tapas) model from hugging face to answer questions on tabular data.
+This repository contains a simple example of how to use the [tapas](https://github.com/google-research/tapas) model and hugging face to answer questions on tabular data.

 ## Requirements
     transformers==4.4.1